aws-amplify/docs/docs/lib/datastore/fragments/js/setup-auth-rules/20_function-auth-snippet.md

-## Configure Lambda Auth Mode with DataStore
+## Configure custom authorization logic with AWS Lambda

 You can implement your own API authorization logic using an AWS Lambda function.
 To add a Lambda authorizer as an authentication mode for you AppSync API, please see the Settings section of the AppSync console.